JiriBilek/WiFiSpi/README.md

 ### WiFiSpiServer

 The library has a pool of 4 sockets and after exhausting all the sockets no more connection is available.
 Therefore it is important to close the socket (i. e. stop the server) when it is no longer used.
+This version of the library is further constrained to one client connection per server.

 - **WiFiSpiServer(uint16_t port)**
 Constructor.
 Does not open a connection.